Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Experiments

 \subsection{Experiment Setup}

-\textbf{Simulation Tasks.} We conduct simulation attacks on BridgeData V2~\cite{bridgev2} and LIBERO~\cite{LIBREO}.
+\textbf{Datasets.} We conduct attacks on BridgeData V2~\cite{bridgev2} and LIBERO~\cite{LIBREO} with corresponding VLAs.
 BridgeData V2~\cite{bridgev2} is a real-world dataset comprising $24$ diverse environments and $13$ distinct skills, such as grasping, placing, and object rearrangement, with a total of $60,096$ trajectories.
-LIBERO~\cite{LIBREO} is a simulation dataset designed to evaluate models across four distinct task types~(Spatial, Object, Goal, Long), each containing $10$ tasks with $50$ human-teleoperated demonstrations.
+LIBERO~\cite{LIBREO} is a simulation dataset designed to evaluate models across four distinct task types~(Spatial, Object, Goal, Long).
 Notably, LIBERO-Long combines diverse objects, layouts, and long-horizon tasks, making them challenging for complex, multi-step planning, thus we choose LIBERO-Long to conduct UADA, UPA and TMA.